pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 ok      github.com/pessolato/strmapmicrobench   13.631s
 ```

-Interestingly, `int16` received no runtime optimization.
-Additionally, despite the casting overhead, `CountNucleotidesByByteIndexAsRune` outperformed `CountNucleotidesByRuneRange`, thanks to the faster byte iteration.
+Interestingly, `int16` didn’t get any runtime optimization.
+But casting bytes to `rune` actually performed better than the native rune iteration, because byte iteration is inherently faster, and `rune` still benefits from optimized map handling.

 ## Final Optimization: Arrays and Switches

-Aware now of map-related overhead, I tried a more radical optimization.
-Since the set of nucleotides is small and fixed, I used a **fixed-size array** combined with a `switch` to track counts—bypassing maps entirely.
+Now that I understood the map overhead, I tried a more aggressive optimization.
+Since the nucleotide set is small and known, I replaced maps with a **fixed-size array** and a `switch` statement.

 ```go
 func CountNucleotidesArrayBytes(dna string) map[byte]int {